tuposilwe/ISMS-Password-Manager/README.md

 ISMS PASSWORD MANAGER CHROME EXTENSION
-!Description
+>Description
-a Chrome extension to enhance password management for users.
+>a Chrome extension to enhance password management for users.
 The extension will enable users to securely save and autofill their usernames and passwords across websites, providing convenience and security.
 By leveraging encryption techniques, the extension will ensure the confidentiality of user credentials.